 A misdemeanor under Hawaii law could be a full or a petty misdemeanor.
 Misdemeanors are defined in comparison to felonies as offenses with lesser ramifications according to Hawaii Penal Code.
 A petty misdemeanor is the least consequential offense under Hawaii law and is punishable by a maximum of 30 days in local or county jail and a fine not exceeding $1000.
 Misdemeanors are punishable with up to 1 year in county jail, and an offender may be liable to pay up to a $2000 fine.
 Examples of misdemeanors include:

 - Disorderly conduct

 - Terroristic threatening

-A felony is classified as an offense with a possible penalty of more than 1 year in state or local confinement in Hawaii.
-There are three categories of felonies with different sentence levels after a conviction based on their severity.
-Hawaii Penal Code provides for an indeterminate sentencing system for felonies.
+A felony is classified as an offense with a possible penalty of more than one year in state or local confinement in Hawaii.
+According to the felony definition, the three categories of felonies attract different sentence levels based on their severity as contained in the penal code.
+The Hawaii Penal Code provides for an indeterminate sentencing system for felony charges.
 The court may also impose a fine at its discretion up to the amount permissible under the law for each class of felony.

 - Class A felonies carry the highest possible sentence, apart from murder.
 A person convicted of a class A felony may be sentenced to up to 20 years imprisonment without the possibility of probation or suspension.